-Richard Gordon has directed the Woodside Village Band since 1988 and has conducted the orchestra for the productions of the Woodside Players since 1987.
-A free-lance design engineer , Mr. Gordon has lived in the Bay Area since 1980 with his wife and two daughters.
-In common with the late Gerard Hoffnung (a graphic artist and tuba player), Mr. Gordon's creative activities span the two worlds of music and commerce.
-His engineering friends consider him a fine conductor, while his musician acquaintances believe him to be an excellent engineer.
+Richard Gordon (1948 - 2016) directed the Woodside Village Band since 1988 and conducted the orchestra for the productions of the Woodside Players since 1987.
+A free-lance design engineer, Mr. Gordon lived in the Bay Area since 1980 with his wife and two daughters.
+In common with the late Gerard Hoffnung (a graphic artist and tuba player), Mr. Gordon's creative activities spanned the two worlds of music and commerce.
+His engineering friends considered him a fine conductor, while his musician acquaintances believed him to be an excellent engineer.

 An inverse chronological listing of music performed by the Woodside Village Band.

-Map of Woodside showing the Woodside Elementary School where the Band rehearses.
-The Woodside Village Church is across the street from the school.
+Map of Woodside.
+The Woodside Village Church, where the band rehearses, is across the street from the school.
 (87 KB)